Washer Toss Game Rules and Game Etiquette

 Washer toss, also known as washers, is one of the best camping games.
-It’s fun for people of all ages and fairly simple to play.
+It’s fun for people of all ages and fairly simple to play like life size jenga or corn hole.
 If you’re new to it, this step-by-step guide will teach you how to play it like a pro.

-Washers is a game of skill, strikingly similar to horseshoes.
+Washers is a game of skill, strikingly similar to horseshoes or bocce ball.
 It is much more popular though, majorly thanks to its simplicity.
 While scoring a perfect ringer with horseshoes might be a hassle, throwing a washer into the cup is easier for players of all ages.

 This game is also simple to set up and, due to its reduced dimensions, easy to carry.
 So, here is everything you need to know to play washer toss like a pro.